Late-night hosts, TV pundits slam Cruz for taking ‘the world’s shortest spring break’ to Cancun

 On ABC, Jimmy Kimmel called Cruz “a snake on a plane,” highlighting the senator’s past support for Trump’s aggressive security measures on the U.S.-Mexico border.

 “Where was Mr. Texas while his constituents are suffering?” the ABC host asked.
-“Well, there he is on a plane. … ironically, to the very place he tried to build a wall around.”
+“Well, there he is on a plane. … Ironically, to the very place he tried to build a wall around.”

-Cruz, whose home had reportedly been without electricity but still had gas, called the trip “a mistake” and expressed regret for getting on a plane in the first place.
+Cruz, whose home had reportedly been without electricity but still had gas, called the trip “a mistake” and expressed regret for getting on the plane in the first place.

 “With school cancelled for the week, our girls asked to take a trip with friends,” he wrote in a statement Thursday.
 “Wanting to be a good dad, I flew down with them last night and am flying back this afternoon.”